instinctual/flame-directorytools/README.md

 DirectoryTools is a Python script for **Autodesk Flame 2020 and above** that adds a context menu to the MediaHub letting you TAR directories from within the Flame file browser.

+## Instinctual modifications:
-This version is modified by Instinctual to submit the TAR process to a Backburner queue for processing by Backburner Servers.
+1) TAR process is submitted to a Backburner queue for processing by Backburner Servers.
+2) ZIP stuff has been removed as it is not relavent to our workflow.

 ## Installing